Euclideon/vaultclient/docs/TranslationGuide.md

 - `scenePOILineOrientationHorz`: Text on the drop down item for the "Horizontal / Path" orientation
 - `scenePOICancelFlyThrough`: Label for button that appears during fly-through, allows user to cancel the fly-through
 - `scenePOIPerformFlyThrough`: Label for button that appears when POI has multiple nodes, will trigger a fly-through

+- `sceneFilterPosition`: Label beside inputs to set the (center) position of the filter
+- `sceneFilterRotation`: Label beside YPR inputs for filter rotation
+- `sceneFilterExtents`: Label beside inputs to specify the half size of the filter
+- `sceneFilterShape`: Label beside drop down
+- `sceneFilterShapeBox`: Label on drop down item to specify a box filter
+- `sceneFilterShapeSphere`: Label on drop down item to specify a sphere filter
+- `sceneFilterShapeCylinder`: Label on drop down item to specify a cylinder filter
+- `sceneFilterInverted`: Label on checkbox to invert the result of the filter

 - `sceneViewpointSetCamera`: Label for button that bookmarks the current camera position and orientation
 - `sceneViewpointPosition`: Label for displaying the current stored camera position